Skip to content

 • to sign KB-JWT (SD-JWT)

-• Wallet Instance generates PIN key pair \((pin\_derived\_eph\_pub, pin\_derived\_eph\_priv)\) which is used
+• Wallet Instance generates ephemeral key derived from user PID PIN \((pin\_derived\_eph\_pub, pin\_derived\_eph\_priv)\) which is used

 • to generate PIN proof of possession

-Note: The PIN key pair is not stored by the Wallet Instance, instead is generated every time the user enters the PIN.
+Note: The key derived from user PIN is not stored by the Wallet Instance, instead it is generated every time the user enters the PIN.

 Artifacts: